 - Inject the warm marinade by stabbing the turkey deeply, and depressing the plunger of the marinade as you pull out.
 Inject the breast and thigh meat, and even the drumsticks.

-- Fill your turkey fryer pot with oil up to the fil line (see water dispersion method) and heat the oil to 160°C/325°F. Carefully and slowly, lower the turkey into the oil, feet pointing up.
+- Fill your turkey fryer pot with oil up to the fill line (see water dispersion method above) and heat the oil to 160°C/325°F. Carefully and slowly, lower the turkey into the oil, feet pointing up.
 Do not drop the turkey quickly, otherwise the oil will overflow dangerously.

 - Set a timer.
-It takes 3-1/2 per pound (500 grams) to cook the turkey.
+It takes 3-½ minutes per pound (500 grams) to cook the turkey.
 For a 12 pound turkey, this will take 42 minutes.
-Check to see that the turkey is golden brown in colour, remove and check that the internal temperature is 165°F-170°F (75°C) in the breast.
+Check to see that the turkey is golden brown in color, remove and check that the internal temperature is 165°F-170°F (75°C) in the breast.
 If the oil begins to smoke, or is higher than 325°F, lower the temperature

 - Cover the turkey with aluminum foil and allow to rest for about 20 minutes, which ensures the turkey will be juicy.
+The turkey keeps cooking and I find the skin goes even darker when resting.
 Place on a cutting board and carve.

 - During the turkey rest time, drop some sliced potatoes into the oil for an easy tasty side with your turkey.